Ex-security chief arrested as Kazakhstan presses crackdown on unrest | Law-Order

 Tokayev removed Nazarbayev on Wednesday as head of the country's Security Council, a role in which he had continued to wield significant influence.
 Interfax news agency reported on Saturday that the council's deputy head had also been fired.
 In Almaty, where security forces have reclaimed control of the streets since Friday, a Reuters reporter said occasional gunshots were heard on Saturday.

-Some businesses began to reopen in the city of around 2 million people as people ventured out to buy supplies, and queues formed at petrol stations.
-Security forces patrolled the streets.
+Some businesses began to reopen in the city as people ventured out to buy supplies, and queues formed at petrol stations.
+Security forces patrolled the streets and set up checkpoints.
 The deputy mayor was quoted by Russia's RIA news agency as saying operations to purge the city of "terrorists and bandit groups" were still under way and citizens were advised to stay at home.

+Zhumadin Patov, the deputy head of a public market in Almaty, said the checkpoints and petrol station closures had complicated food distribution in the city of about 2 million people.
+"There is enough food in warehouses, but it cannot be delivered because of the checkpoints and lack of fuel," he said.

 Access to the internet, which was been largely shut down in Kazakhstan for days, was still heavily disrupted on Saturday.
 The deployment of the Russia-led CSTO military alliance at Tokayev's invitation comes at a time of high tension in East-West relations as Russia and the United States prepare for talks next week on the Ukraine crisis.